Hexalith/Hexalith/docs/getting-started/create-application.md

 ## Create an Hexalith service application

 In Visual Studio, create a new empty .NET Core web application.
-Ex: `Cms.Web`.
-Do not check "Place solution and project in the same directory", because later when you create modules and themes you will want them to live alongside the web application within the solution.
+Ex: `MyBridge.Server`.

 !!! note
     If you want to use the `preview` packages, [configure the Hexalith github preview package source](preview-package-source.md)